EGYPTAIR – A brutally honest review!

 - Excellent domestic connectivity (Also, the only airline that operates direct flights between Mumbai & Cairo)

-However, if in addition to the above, you expect an airline to provide you with a quality booking and check-in process, warm & hospitable on-board treatment, you should definitely reconsider travelling on EgyptAir.
+But, if in addition to the above, you expect an airline to provide you with a quality booking and check-in process, warm & hospitable on-board treatment, you should definitely reconsider travelling on EgyptAir.

 For those of you who have already booked yourself on an EgyptAir flight, do not let this review give you anxiety to an extent that you feel like cancelling your flight.
-Barring the lack of in-flight entertainment (for a few sectors) and warmth of airline crew, the flights are clean, comfortable with great legroom and delicious food!
+Barring the lack of in-flight entertainment (for a few sectors) and the warmth of the airline crew, the flights are clean, and comfortable with great legroom and delicious food!
 So get on that flight and enjoy your experience.

-Also comment below to let us know how your experience with EgyptAir was!
+Also, comment below to let us know how your experience with EgyptAir was!

 Image Credit – Flickr